Rsaimukesh/iTerminal/README.md

 **NEW: Real-time Command Suggestions** - iTerminal now provides intelligent, real-time command suggestions as you type, with fuzzy matching and AI fallback.

+**NEW: Inline Ghost-text Suggestions** - iTerminal now shows ghost-text style suggestions that appear inline as you type.

+**NEW: Smart Command Execution** - iTerminal now skips explanations for valid shell commands and only shows explanations for natural language prompts or corrections.

 ---

 ## Key Features